parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 energy from the impact dissipates.
 Eventually the system returns to equilibrium.
 The water again has a smooth, motionless surface until the next pebble is thrown.
-If multiple pebbles are thrown when the ripples from previous pebbles have not yet died out, the pond's is covered by complex patterns of ripples, where the motion of one ripple might either reinforce or cancel out the motion of some other ripple.
+If multiple pebbles are thrown when the ripples from previous pebbles have not yet died out, the pond's surface is covered by complex patterns of ripples, where the motion of one ripple might either reinforce or cancel out the motion of some other ripple.

 In the case of sound waves caused by striking a drum, the drumstick or mallet is like the pebble, the drumhead is like the pond's surface.
 Striking the drum